Cheap combo pill cuts heart, stroke risks, study finds

-LONDON — A cheap daily pill that combines four drugs cut the risk of heart attacks, strokes and heart failure in a large study, suggesting it could be a good way to help prevent heart problems especially in poor countries.
+LONDON (AP) — A cheap daily pill that combines four drugs cut the risk of heart attacks, strokes and heart failure in a large study, suggesting it could be a good way to help prevent heart problems especially in poor countries.

 The pills contained two blood pressure drugs, a cholesterol medicine and aspirin.
 Many people can’t afford or don’t stick with taking so many medicines separately, so doctors think a polypill might help.
 A previous study testing one in India found it lowered cholesterol and blood pressure.
 The new study is much larger and gives stronger evidence because it tracked heart attacks, strokes and other problems — not just risk factors.